The Admirable Dr Phibes

 Browsing in Phase One not long after, I found a copy of the band's first album Whirlpool, which - after a few moments' dithering, as has always been my wont - I bought and took home.

 Slotting it into the Panasonic, I found that what I had heard on the radio was in fact the lead-off track of the album, Eye Am The Sky.
-Here's what it sounds like (it cuts off suddenly at the end because it segues straight into the next track):
+The original link below was to a video which had only that track on it, but that has now been pulled.
+The only alternative I have been able to find segués - as does the album itself - into Marshmallow Madness (q.v..

 (There are two tracks with that title on the album; the second one is a reworked reprise as the final track).